 The golf swing is a complicated motion.
 There are more things to pay attention to than I present here.
+These, then, are not the only fundamentals.
 I am convinced, though, that if you master these six fundamentals, many of the swing problems you now have will be eliminated, and better golf will be yours.

 Swing slowly enough so none of it “disappears”